snok/drf-openapi-tester/README.rst

 Implementations
 ---------------

-We currently support testing of:
+Django Swagger Tester currently support testing of:

 - Dynamically rendered Swagger docs, using `drf_yasg`_
 - All implementations which render Swagger docs from a schema file (yaml or json)